 Create career development assignments.
 Use the assignment request form to communicate with the Career Center about incorporating career focused assignments into your syllabus such as writing a résumé, conducting an informational interview, or scheduling a mock interview.

 Announce upcoming events.
 Keep students up-to-date by sharing valuable job search and workshop opportunities that are available throughout the year.
-Visit the Workshops and Events page or Calendar of Events for specific details.
+Visit the Fairs and Events page for specific details.
 Like our Facebook page: UW-Madison SoE Career Center, follow our Instagram account, and join our LinkedIn group for other current information and event promotion.

 Resources You Can Use